 Can the IRS Reopen My Debt After a Fresh Start Initiative Settlement?

-Yes, they can.
+In some situations, yes, they can.
 Unfortunately, if you fail to keep to the terms of your agreement with the IRS, your case can be reopened.
 This can cause a nullification of the terms and place you liable for the full amount you owe, immediately.